 Make adjustments to ensure productivity

 All employees need the right tools and work environment to effectively do their jobs.
 For disabled people, these two elements will naturally be more niche and the workplace and tools used will need adjustments or accommodations to suit them.
-Examples of accessibility that Direct Access has incorporated into our workspaces include sign language interpreters, flexible work schedules, multi-lingual safety notices in our premises (including BSL), a noise-free work environment where possible, braille documents, and even catering the ability to work from home.
+Examples of accessibility that Direct Access has incorporated into our workspaces include BSL sign language staff, flexible work schedules, multi-lingual safety notices in our premises (including BSL), a noise-free work environment where possible, braille documents, and even catering the ability to work from home.
 The methods all depend on the requirements of the employee in question, but whatever form it takes, you will find that accommodating the individual requirements of disabled staff members will nurture their productivity and creativity, while also boosting the public image of your organisation as inclusive and a great place to work.

 Communication and Marketing